sannemaasakkers/Infosec-confcalendar/index.md

 calendar_bootstrap_css: <link rel="stylesheet" href="/components/bootstrap/css/bootstrap.css">
 ---

-Welcome to the InfoSec Conference list, crowdsourced by InfoSec specialists to have an updated overview of interesting InfoSec conferences all around the world.
+Welcome to the InfoSec Conference list, crowdsourced by InfoSec specialists to have an updated overview of interesting InfoSec conferences worldwide aimed at a technical audience.
 If you like to add something to the list, please create a pull request on the <a href="test">GitHub Repo</a>.
 Thank you!